-In collaboration with the eight Partner Funds, LGPS Central Limited has identified four themes that will be given particular attention in its ongoing stewardship efforts.
-The four themes, which will be reviewed after three years, are: Climate change; Single-use plastics; Fair tax payment and tax transparency; and Technology and disruptive industries.
+The themes, which are subject to review every three years, are currently under review.
 The Partner Funds and LGPS Central Limited believe that identifying material core themes helps direct engagement and sends a clear signal to companies of the areas that the Partner Funds and LGPS Central Limited are likely to be concerned with during engagement meetings.

-LGPS Central Limited also supports the Fund through the annual preparation of a Climate Risk Report which supports the Fund in the preparation of the Fund's Climate Related Disclosure Report prepared in alignment with the recommendations of the Taskforce on Climate-related Financial Disclosures.
+LGPS Central Limited also supports the Fund through the annual preparation of a Climate Risk Report which supports the Fund in the preparation of the Fund's Climate Related

+Disclosure Report prepared in alignment with the recommendations of the Taskforce on Climaterelated Financial Disclosures.